freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-036.md

 ## Description
 <section id='description'>

 The `p` elements are nested in `article` elements with the class attribute of `item`.
-You can style all the `p` elements nested anywhere in elements with a class named `item` by defining a selector as:
+You can style all the `p` elements nested anywhere in elements with a class named `item` like this:

 ```css
 .item p { }
 ```

-Define a new style using the above selector.
-Add a `display` property with the value `inline-block` so the `p` elements behave more like `inline` elements instead of `block-line` elements.
+Using the above selector, add a `display` property with value `inline-block` so the `p` elements behave more like `inline` elements.

 </section>